Preface for my upcoming book, Understanding Erotic Hypnosis

 In 2019, while researching an article for my web site, I again looked up the hypnosis scenes from Dracula has Risen from the Grave.
 This time, instead of seeing it through eyes of a hormone-driven teenager or a migraine sufferer, I saw this scene through the prism of all the research I’d conducted.
 I saw this scene exemplifying perfect rapport (the activation and synchronization of two people’s mirror neurons) and the sharing of erotic desire.
 And I saw it portrayed with exceptional skill.
 This made the scene even more erotic than when I’d first seen it.

-I’m relating all of this to illustrate two points.
-The first is a point that Dr. Nagoski makes in her book, Come As You Are.
-Dr. Nagoski discusses how context affects whether we perceive something as erotically meaningful.
-Context includes all the knowledge you derive from previous experience, your health, your state of mind, and your current mood.
-This means that a touch or kiss that stimulates you under some circumstances, could fail to affect you under different circumstances.
-The same touch or kiss that ignites your passions on your honeymoon could fail to affect you when you’re worrying about losing a job.
-And that’s normal.
+I am relating all of this to illustrate two points.
+The first is how context influences the way we interpret sexual stimuli.
+Context includes all the knowledge you bring to an experience, including knowledge gained from previous experience, your health, your current mood, and your expectations.
+This means that a touch or kiss that stimulates you under some circumstances could fail to affect you under different circumstances.
+The same touch or kiss that ignites your passions on your honeymoon could fail to stimulate you when worrying about losing your job.
+And this is normal.

 To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.